hyominjeon/til/books/code-complete-2.md

 #### Semantic Prefixes

-* describes how the variable or object is used
+Describes how the variable or object is used

 ##### Examples